MSIA/2020-msia423-dimitrov-boardgameRecommendations/README.md

 #### 3.2 Using RDS
 If you want to use a local SQLite database, look at the previous section, 3.1.
-Before creating a table in RDS and ingesting the data you need to:
-- Make sure you've exported your AWS credentials as described in section 2 above.
+Before creating a table in RDS and ingesting the data you need to make sure you've exported your AWS credentials as described in section 2 above.
 Then do:
 ```bash
 export SQLALCHEMY_DATABASE_URI={dialect}://{user}:{pw}@{host}:{port}/{db}